ilyasergey/YSC4231/source/week-05-monitors.rst

 object ``o``.
 Similarly, waiting/signalling on a (single) conditional variable associated with an object is done by callling ``o.wait()``, and ``o.notify()`` and ``o.notifyAll()``, correspondingly.
-Notice, the names of these methods are different on purpos from those of conditional variables so they would not be confused.
+Notice, the names of these methods are different on purpose from those of conditional variables so they would not be confused.
 We can implement our counter example using Java